FY2020 CALL FOR PROPOSALS

 Provide a biographical summary that is two pages or less.
 The summary should only include the following information:

 All budget items must directly support the proposed effort and must be clearly justified.
 All equipment and other non-expendable supplies purchased with these funds are and remain the property of Rowan University.

 Download the Camden Health Research Initiative Budget Template

 Note: All State purchasing / procurement guidelines need to be followed when purchasing equipment/supplies and/or hiring consultants.

 SUBMISSION INSTRUCTIONS AND OTHER REQUIREMENTS

 The goal of the evaluation process is to ensure a fair and unbiased review of the proposals.
-Proposals received will be evaluated by the Research Funding Committee that includes the following:
+Proposals received will be evaluated by external evaluators with subject matter or related expertise and the Research Funding Committee that includes the following:

 Proposals will be ranked by the following scale: